What do Prince William, Former President Bill Clinton, and JP Morgan have in common? They were all diagnosed with a condition called rosacea.

 - Papules and/or pustules on the nose and cheeks

 Rosacea is often confused with Acne.
 However, they are different conditions, though they can coexist.
 Rosacea papules are accompanied by persistent redness of the surrounding skin.
 Acne papules can be red but do not cause redness in the surrounding area.
 Moreover, acne vulgaris causes blackheads, which rosacea does not.
 It is important to distinguish the two conditions because the treatment protocols are very different.

 The cause isn’t precisely known, but it is believed to be an inherited disorder since it is often seen in families.
 Left untreated, it can lead to significant cosmetic and medical complications, most notably a condition known as rhinophyma.
 This is the accumulation of skin on the nose due to impacted sebaceous glands.
 The nose eventually becomes significantly enlarged and distorted.

 Your dermatologist will conduct a physical examination of your symptoms.
 Although there aren’t any diagnostic tests specific to rosacea, other tests may be performed to determine the presence of conditions with similar symptoms, such as lupus.

-Treatment focuses on managing outbreaks and reducing the likelihood of future flare ups.
-Rhinophyma – the excessive buildup of tissue on the nose – could require surgical intervention.
+Treatment focuses on managing outbreaks and reducing the likelihood of future flare-ups.
+Rhinophyma – the excessive tissue buildup on the nose – could require Surgical Intervention.

-Therapies for mild to moderate rosacea generally involve topical medications that constrict the blood vessels, thereby reducing redness.
+Treatments for mild to moderate rosacea generally involve topical medications that constrict the blood vessels, reducing redness.
 Azelaic acid topical solutions might be prescribed to reduce and heal any associated bumps.
 Oral antibiotics could also be prescribed to address severe papules.